brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 }
 ```

+For more on this fold, along with several other fold algorithms, see [@P2322R3].

 ### `ranges::reduce`

 We have this interesting situation in the standard library today where `std::accumulate` has a name strongly suggestive of addition, yet because it's specified to invoke its binary operation serially, it has no additional requirements on that operation.
 But we also have `std::reduce`, which is a much more generic name with no suggested underlying operation, yet has very strong semantic constraints on its operation: it must be both associative and commutative.
 This comes from [@N3408], emphasis ours: